icecube/OMSim/documentation/extra_doc/2_technicalities.md

  - Add the `configureCEweightInterpolator()` in the constructor of your PMT class using the new file as input
  - Run the simulation again and check if the weights are correct.

+ ### Step 4: Matching gain / transit time scans

+The scan data must be corrected before use, as the coordinates of the beam do not necessarily correspond to the primary spot on the photocathode that is illuminated, since air-glass boundary refracts the beam.

+ - Set the photocathode as a 100% efficient by

 ---
 ---